 Vitamin C: We get Vitamin C from food such as red peppers, green peppers, oranges, grapefruits, broccoli, strawberries, Brussels sprouts,

 Vitamin D: has several important functions.
 Perhaps the most vital are regulating the absorption of calcium and phosphorus and facilitating normal immune system function.
-Getting a sufficient amount of vitamin D is important for the normal growth and development of bones and teeth, as well as improved resistance to certain diseases.
+Getting a sufficient amount of vitamin D is important for the normal growth and development of bones and teeth and improved resistance to certain diseases.

 If your body doesn’t get enough vitamin D, you’re at risk of developing bone abnormalities such as soft bones (osteomalacia) or fragile bones (osteoporosis).

 Your body produces vitamin D naturally when it’s directly exposed to sunlight.
-You can also get it through certain foods and supplements to ensure adequate levels of the vitamin in your blood.
+However, you can also get it through certain foods and supplements to ensure adequate levels of the vitamin in your blood.

-Other sources of vitamin D are fish which is high in fat such as salmon, trout, mackerel, tuna can be a fantastic source of vitamin D.
+Other sources of vitamin D are fish high in fat, such as salmon, trout, mackerel, and tuna, which can be a fantastic source of vitamin D.

-Magnesium is needed for bone structure and strength, and it protects the bone and cardiovascular health by directing calcium toward one and away from blood and tissues where it could cause hardening of the arteries, Magnesium-rich foods include beans, seeds, nuts, fish, spinach, and broccoli.
+Magnesium is needed for bone structure and strength.
+It prIn addition affects the bone and cardiovascular health by directing calcium toward one and away from blood and tissues where it could cause hardening of the arteries.
+Magnesium-rich foods include beans, seeds, nuts, fish, spinach, and broccoli.

 We also need smaller amounts of minerals or (Trace Minerals); these are silicon, strontium, vanadium, phosphorus, zinc copper, and Boron.

-These trace minerals help to maintain a balance between bone resorption and formation, the two key processes of bone remodeling.
-Strontium and vanadium help to support normal bone formation, strength, and decrease the risk of bone fractures.
+These trace minerals help maintain a balance between bone resorption and formation; the two key processes of bone remodeling—strontium and vanadium help support normal bone formation, strength and decrease the risk of bone fractures.

 Boron also reduces the risk of fractures because it helps harden bone.
 Boron also promotes bone growth, protects vitamin D levels, and contributes to calcium absorption.